 Its Gerald Ford, but the “Why” may be more interesting.

-Quick – what is Gerald Ford known for?
+OK, Quick – what is Gerald Ford known for?

-I appreciate Ford not because of something he did – its what he didn’t do.
+I appreciate Ford not because of something he did – but for what he didn’t do.

-To me an expert is someone who can do a task with the least amount of effort.
+In my experience a genuine expert is someone who can do a task with the least amount of effort.
 Gerald Ford did that; and did it well.

 An Eagle Scout, Ford just didn’t do much – of anything.
-And that, I submit, was his genius.
+That’s wisdom or restraint.
 It was probably due in large part to his years in Congress.
-(That wasn’t intended to be funny)

-It takes an unimaginably steely self control to do nothing when you are in control of the world’s most powerful military and billions of dollars to spend on tools and resources (not to mention a secret Black Budget).
+It takes an unimaginably steely self control to do nothing when you are in control of the world’s most powerful military and Billions upon Billions of dollars to spend on tools and resources (not to mention a secret Black Budget).